commander-cli/commander/README.md

 # Coverage with more complex tests like ssh execution
 $ make test-coverage-all

-# Integration tests
+# Integration tests for linux and macos
+$ make integration-unix

+# Integration on linux
+$ make integration-linux

+# Integration windows
-$ make integration
+$ make integration-windows

 # Add depdencies to vendor
 $ make deps